A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Tests

 Starting with a seed, a set of numbers are generated over time $t$ and each number is plot against $t$.
 If there is a pattern among any consecutive numbers, or in any part of a number, then it can be seen from this diagram, as colors make this pattern more prominent.
 If there is no pattern, and the numbers appear noisy in color, the PRNG has good randomness quality.
 Therefore, using this diagram, clear idea about the randomness properties of a PRNG can be developed.

 In the next section, result of these empirical tests applied on the PRNG are recorded.
-For both the graphical tests, $1000$ numbers are generated for each seed.
-In case of space-time diagrams, these numbers are directly represented, whereas, for lattice tests, pairs (or, triplets) of consecutive numbers are plot as each point in the 2-D (or, 3-D) plane.
+For each seed $1000$ and $250$ numbers are generated for testing using the lattice test and space-time diagram test respectively.
+In case of space-time diagrams, these numbers are directly represented, whereas, for lattice tests, pairs (resp. triplets) of consecutive numbers are plot as each point in the 2-D (resp.
+3-D) plane.